Global or local – what do we want?

 In contrast, categories where people seemed to prefer local were dairy products (54%), biscuits/chips/snacks/cookies (32%) ice-cream (31%) and mineral/bottled water (30%).
 There was also regional variance in preferences, for example in South East Asia, there was a 50% preference for local snack brands (global average 32%), and in Europe there was a bigger preference for locally sourced dairy products as they were perceived to be of higher quality.

 With this overall preference for global brands, should brands be dialling up their global credentials?
 Owning your identity as a global brand does had advantages, as Llonch-Andreu, Lopez-Lomeli and Gomez-Villanueva point out “to many consumers, global availability and acceptance is taken as evidence that the brand has to be of high quality, is more prestigious, or is symbolic of the emerging global consumer culture with its promise of progress and modernity” which leads to a greater preference, higher likelihood of purchase and willingness to pay a premium.

 While overall there was a bigger preference for global brands, it seems clear that category and local differences have a greater impact on consumer behaviour.
 In different regions it will be more important to dial up local or global credentials depending on your product and consumer’s perception of it.
-It doesn’t necessarily matter whether your brand is in fact global or local, what matters is what consumers categorise it as and whether in that category they are willing to look global, or what local products.
+It doesn’t necessarily matter whether your brand is in fact global or local, what matters is what consumers categorise it as and whether in that category they are willing to look global, or want local products.

 Waitrose: Wine Tasting